-- 7.a Notional amount of credit derivatives on which the reporting bank is the guarantor.
-Report the notional amount (stated in U.S. dollars) of all credit derivatives on which the bank has extended credit protection to other parties. - 7.a.(1) Gross positive fair value.
-Report the total fair value of those credit derivatives reported in Schedule RC-L, item 7.a, above, with positive fair values. - Gross negative fair value.
-Report the total fair value of those credit derivatives reported in 7.a.(2) Schedule RC-L, item 7.a, above, with negative fair values.
-Report the total fair value as an absolute value; do not enclose the total fair value in parentheses or use a minus (-) sign. - 7.b Notional amount of credit derivatives on which the reporting bank is the beneficiary.
-Report the notional amount (stated in U.S. dollars) of all credit derivatives on which the bank has obtained a guarantee against credit losses from other parties. - Gross positive fair value.
-Report the total fair value of those credit derivatives reported in 7.b.(1) Schedule RC-L, item 7.b, above, with positive fair values. - Gross negative fair value.
-Report the total fair value of those credit derivatives reported in 7.b.(2)Schedule RC-L, item 7.b, above, with negative fair values.
-Report the total fair value as an absolute value; do not enclose the total fair value in parentheses or use a minus (-) sign. - 8 Spot foreign exchange contracts.
+- 7.b.(1) Gross positive fair value.
+Report in the appropriate column the total fair value of those credit derivatives reported in Schedule RC-L, items 7.a.(1) through 7.a.(4), above, with positive fair values. - 7.b.(2) Gross negative fair value.
+Report in the appropriate column the total fair value of those credit derivatives reported in Schedule RC-L, items 7.a.(1) through 7.a.(4), above, with negative fair values.
+Report the total fair value as an absolute value; do not enclose the total fair value in parentheses or use a minus (-) sign.

+Spot foreign exchange contracts.
 Report the gross amount (stated in U.S. dollars) of all spot contracts committing the reporting bank to purchase foreign (non-U.S.) currencies and U.S. dollar exchange that are outstanding as of the report date.
 All transactions within the consolidated bank should be reported on a net basis.

-RC-L-6

-A spot contract is an agreement for the immediate delivery, usually within two business days, (cont.) of a foreign currency at the prevailing cash market rate.
+A spot contract is an agreement for the immediate delivery, usually within two business days, of a foreign currency at the prevailing cash market rate.
 Spot contracts are considered outstanding (i.e., open) until they have been cancelled by acquisition or delivery of the underlying currencies.